 I usually get lots of questions about substitutions so I tried these with ghee, coconut oil, and grass-fed butter and they all came out great!
 Room temperature is key here though, don’t use any of them hard or the batter won’t mix properly.

-The dough does need to chill before baking to make sure the cookies don’t spread too much.
+The dough does need to chill before baking to make sure the cookies don’t spread too much (check the notes for a no-chill version).
 I usually make the dough one day and bake the cookies the next, but 1 hour in the fridge should be good in you’re in a hurry.

 Texture is a big part of the perfect chocolate chip cookie and the mixture of almond flour and tapioca flour give the cookies the best texture.
 I use Bob’s Red Mill for both those flours because they are high quality and consistently good.

-If you have been searching for the perfect paleo chocolate chip cookie- look no further!
-Here it is!
+If you have been searching for the best paleo chocolate chip cookie- look no further- here it is.
 I hope you love them!

 The Best Paleo Chocolate Chip Cookies